microsoft/DMF/Dmf/Modules.Library/Dmf_NotifyUserWithRequest.md

 EvtPendingRequestsCancel | The callback that is called Requests are canceled.
 ClientDriverProviderName | Used for Event Logging purposes if the Client has this capability.
 EvtDataCleanup | Callback to process queued data before it is flushed.
+TimeStamping | If TRUE, this Module timestamps enqueued requests and data buffers.

 -----------------------------------------------------------------------------------------------------------------------------------